Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

+\gco is a working gradual verifier for the C0 programming language \cite{arnold2010c0} that is built as extension of the Viper static verifier~\cite{MuellerSchwerhoffSummers16}.
+Our goals for the design and implementation of \gco are to: \begin{itemize} \item be easily extensible to other programming languages beyond C0, \item minimize run-time overhead from verification as much as possible without introducing highly complex algorithms, and \item use symbolic execution for static reasoning. \end{itemize}

-\gco has two major sub-systems: 1) the gradual verification pipeline and 2) the C0 pipeline.
-The gradual verification pipeline is responsible for statically verifying C0 programs as in \S\ref{sec:insertlast-gv-gviper} and producing run-time checks for soundness.
-First, a C0 program is translated into a \gviper program by \gco's frontend module, \gvc.
-Next, the \gviper module uses a symbolic execution approach that handles imprecise formulas to statically verify the \gviper program as in \S\ref{sec:insertlast-gv-gviper}.
-Wherever imprecise formulas are strengthened in support of proofs, \gviper creates run-time checks in its language to ensure soundness.
-Finally, \gvc takes those run-time checks and produces a C0 program from them and the original C0 program.
-The C0 pipeline takes this C0 program and feeds it to the C0 compiler, CC0, which executes the program.
-Note, by designing \gviper to operate on its own language (the Viper language modified for imprecise formulas), it can support multiple frontend languages, not just C0.
-We chose to build a C0 frontend first, because C0 is a simplified version of C---a well-known programming language---and C0 was designed with dynamic verification in mind.
+Consequently, we settled on the design illustrated in \fig\ref{fig:gco-design}. \gco is structured in two major sub-systems: 1) the gradual verification pipeline and 2) the C0 pipeline.
+Within the gradual verification pipeline, a C0 program is first translated AST-to-AST into a \gviper program by \gco's frontend module, \gvc.
+The \gvc module implements a simple parser, abstract syntax, and type checker for C0 programs to facilitate the translation.
+The \gviper module is the backend of \gco and implements its own parser, abstract syntax, and type checker for its own imperative language called the \gviper language.
+This language is the Viper language plus imprecise formulas and allows \gviper to support multiple frontend languages, not just C0.
+We chose to build a C0 frontend first because C0 is a pedagogical version of C designed with dynamic verification in mind, and we plan to use it in the classroom.

+Once the C0 program is translated into a \gviper program, it is optimistically statically verified by the \gviper module. \gviper extends Viper's symbolic execution based verifier to support imprecise formulas and resulting holes in static reasoning as inspired by \citet{wise2020gradual} and gradual typing \cite{siek2015refined, siek2006gradual, hermanAl:hosc10}.
+Consequently, by construction \gviper supports full static verification of programs when specifications are complete.
+Differing from \citet{wise2020gradual}'s work, \gviper also extends the symbolic execution algorithm to create a description of needed run-time checks in support of static holes.
+The run-time checks are minimized with statically available information during reasoning.
+Finally, \gvc takes these run-time checks and encodes them in the original C0 program to produce a sound, gradually-verified program.
+The C0 pipeline takes this C0 program and feeds it to the C0 compiler, CC0, which is used to execute the program.
+Note, the encoding of checks into C0 source code optimizes for run-time performance and simplifies extending C0 with dynamic verification in our domain.